Ravenloft: 5th and 5.5 edition

 Wizards of the Coast released a new edition of the Curse of Strahd module, entitled Curse of Strahd: Revamped, on October 20, 2020.
 This module is the first released with the publisher's new focus on diversity and inclusion.
 Wizards of the Coast stated that "the adventure includes the latest errata and a revised depiction of the Vistani" who are based on stereotypes about the Romani people.

 Wizards of the Coast released a new Ravenloft campaign sourcebook, Van Richten's Guide to Ravenloft (2021), which introduces other Domains of Dread to the edition.
 It was published on May 18, 2021.
 The limited series comic Ravenloft: Orphan of Agony Isle (2022), by writer Casey Gilley and artist Bayleigh Underwood, then featured the mad scientist Viktra Mordenheim, the Darklord of Ravenloft's Lamordia domain introduced in Van Richten's Guide to Ravenloft.
 The novel Ravenloft: Heir of Strahd (2025), by Delilah S. Dawson, was the first Ravenloft novel to be published in 17 years.

+In March 2026, Wizards of the Coast announced a new seasonal content format for Dungeons & Dragons with the "Season of Horror" which was scheduled to run from April 2026 to June 2026.
+This season featured a return to Ravenloft.
+It included the release of the 5.5 Edition sourcebook Ravenloft: The Horrors Within (2026) along with associated accessory products.
+The Horrors Within details sixteen Domains of Dread, including the new cosmic horror domain Innsmouth; a bestiary with Ravenloft monstrosities, denizens and Darklords; and, various player options such as subclasses, species, and Dark Gifts.
+The board game Horrified: Dungeons & Dragons – Ravenloft released in July 2026.
+The upcoming limited series Dungeons & Dragons: Ravenloft, by writer Amy Chu and artist Ariela Kristantina, will focus on monster hunter Ez D'Avenir who is hunted by Viktra; the first issue is scheduled to be published on August 19, 2026.